emilioSp/test-frameworks/README.md

 ## Conclusion
 ### Tap
-`tap` "the underdogs" it is not yet suitable for `TypeScript` project.
+`tap` "the underdog" it is not yet suitable for `TypeScript` project.

 It requires external libraries to make it handle `TypeScript` and mocking capability.